emmajanedrews/base-template/_posts/2018-03-16-an-inside-look-at-a-gorgeous-off-market-home.md

 {% include pullquote.html %}

-On top of it’s many amenities, this property is located within the acclaimed Leander Independent School District.
+On top of its many amenities, this property is located within the acclaimed Leander Independent School District.
 So, whether you are looking for a vacation property or a fabulous year-round home, this property has a lot to offer.&nbsp;

 **The property is located at 14103 FM 2769, Leander, Texas and is listed at $875,000.
 To access home details on the property’s Zillow page, click [here](https://www.zillow.com/homedetails/14103-Fm-2769-Leander-TX-78641/29375179_zpid/).**&nbsp;